sirisaacnewton540/Real-time-squat-rep-analysis-using-Computer-Vision-and-Time-Series/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.

-## License
-This project is licensed under the Apache License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - This project uses [MediaPipe](https://mediapipe.dev/) for body landmark detection.